hallsptcd/hallsptcd/README.md

 - 👀 I’m interested in Data Engineering, Data Science, Data Visualisation, Machine Learning, and Astrophysics
 - 👨🏻‍💻 Afficionado of Python, R, and SQL
 - 👨🏻‍💻 Experience with Haskell, Prolog, Java, C++, and Fortran90
 - 👨🏻‍💻 Some basic experience with HTML and CSS
+- 👨🏻‍🎓 Qualifications: B.A.
+Physics & Astrophysics (TCD), M.Sc.
+Astrophysics (UCL), M.Sc.
+Data Science (TUD)
 - 👨🏻‍🎓 Certifications: AZ-900 (Microsoft Azure Fundamentals)
 - 🔗 I’m looking to collaborate on real-world Data Science projects
 - 🌐 How to reach me: hallsp@tcd.ie